Bank and public holidays in Northern Ireland

 The expected dates and days of Northern Ireland bank and public holidays for this year, and the next year, are listed below.

-***In 2020, as Boxing Day falls on a Saturday, the public holiday is given as the following Monday (28 December 2020).
+*In 2022, as New Year's Day falls on a Saturday, the public holiday is given as the following Monday (3 January 2022).

-*****In 2021, as Boxing Day falls on a Sunday, the public holiday is given as the following Tuesday (28 December 2019).
+****In 2023, as New Year's Day falls on a Sunday, the public holiday is given as the following Monday (2 January 2023).

 What are bank and public holidays?